 teams).
 Etched depth indicators and contrasting segments are helpful

 for determining burial depth and measuring snow pits.

 Look for a simple assembly mechanism that locks

 by pulling on a handle or cable and that does not require any additional

-locking.
-And make sure you can reliably deploy the probe with your
+come off the string.
+And make sure you can reliably deploy the probe with

 (The Pieps iProbe is a unique solution to probing.
 Learn about